fbpx

 Red Graded Road Cycling Holidays 7-9

-Distances range from 40 – 70 miles each day, cycling at roughly 12mph.
-We will ride variety of terrain from rolling countryside to hilly and mountainous areas.
-Most days will be challenging and the trip will include some of the more testing climbs in Scotland, including high mountain passes.
+Distances range from 40-70 miles each day, cycling at roughly 12mph.
+We will ride a variety of terrain, from rolling countryside to hilly and mountainous areas.
+Most days will be challenging and the trip will include some of the more testing climbs in Scotland.
 These harder climbs are rewarded with fast and exciting descents.
-We will often be in the saddle for 7 hours each day plus the odd longer day.
+You will often be in the saddle for 7 hours each day, plus the odd longer day.
 There is also time each day for breaks and lunches, plus visits to some sites of interest.

 Trip Reviews